 Shutdown.
 Verify that plant shutdown activities are appropriately conducted. (e.g. verify power reductions are controlled in accordance with licensee procedures)

-1. Cooldown. erify TS cooldown restrictions are followed.r
+1. Cooldown.
+Verify TS cooldown restrictions are followed.

+Specific Guidance

+Observe portions of the cooldown in the control room and review heatup and cooldown curves, calculations, and/or plant process computer data to ensure cooldown is within TS limits.

 2. Containment Opening.
-If the containment/drywell is opened, conduct a walkdown of the containment promptly after it is opened to assess the condition of systems, structures, and components (SSCs) in the containment/drywell.
+If the containment/drywell is opened, conduct a walkdown of the containment/drywell promptly after it is opened to assess the condition of systems, structures, and components (SSCs) in the containment/drywell.
+Review information gathered by videos and photographs and other technologies (such as data collecting-drones, robots) to evaluate inaccessible containment/drywell areas.
+At the discretion of the inspectors, the use of this information may be used in lieu of a walkdown.

 Specific Guidance